tantaman/tantaman.github.io/_posts/2021-04-05-Religion-Last.markdown

   * Corruption
   * Lack of grounding in reality
   * Loss of virtue
-* I don't know the actual cause of Rome's collapse other than through heresay
 * Rome is just one example of a empire that collapsed around the same time a religion was being born.
 This could be coincidental and not causal
 * I talk about how the US is culminating today in hyper-partisan and irrational politics.
 The US, and all countries for that matter, may have always been this bad or worse.
 Time periods to investigate primary sources of below:
   * Cold war